Where To See These 9 Public Artworks by Keith Haring

-In 1986, Keith Haring created a 700-foot-long mural at the Woodhull Hospital as a gift to the hospital’s dedication to pediatric AIDS research and treatment.
+In 1986, Keith Haring created a 700-foot-long mural at the Woodhull Hospital in New York as a gift to the hospital’s dedication to pediatric AIDS research and treatment.
 When proposing the work, the artist himself explained it would be “positive, uplifting, unaggressive, imaginative, and comforting.”

 Working over the course of three days in the lobby of the outpatient unit, Haring was signing autographs and making drawings for passers-by during his breaks.
-A welcome sight at the hospital, it features his iconic dancing figures in bright, primary colors.
+A welcome sight at this New York hospital, it features his iconic dancing figures in bright, primary colors.

 Created in 1987, the mural titled We The Youth is the only Keith Haring collaborative public piece remaining intact and on its original site at 22nd and Ellsworth, in the Point Breeze neighborhood in Philadelphia.
 The work was made with assistance from kids from both New York and Philadelphia and a few local artists on the occasion of the bicentennial of the United States Constitution.

 Quintessential Keith Haring, the mural features his lyrical dancing characters created in primary colors, capturing the energy and spirit which emanates from his artistic vision.
 Although meant to be temporary, it continues to stand as a hidden and under-publicized gem of the city.